Les 2 Alpes to La Bérarde

 A review of airlines terms and conditions in relation to sports equipment baggage indicates that it is highly likely that you will be subjected to a standard charge for taking your bike on board.

-However, make sure that the combined weight of your luggage does not exceed your allowance.
+Make sure that the combined weight of your luggage does not exceed your allowance.
 Although you may have paid an excess for your bike, its weight may be added to the weight of your hold luggage and there can be a penalty for any kgs over the allowance.

 The more conventional airlines such as British Airways and its code share partner Swiss airlines permit free transport of bikes providing they fit within the free baggage allowance, and are packed in a hard shelled container.

-There are a few options available in transporting your bike.
 Hard bike boxes tend to cost in the region of £300+ and like a hard case suitcase it will minimise the risk of damage occurring to the your bike but they are heavier.
 A soft bike bag is the cheaper option, costing around £100.
 Whilst this will provide your bike with a little more padded protection it is not as reliable as the hard box.
 You can also transport your bike in its original cardboard box, protecting the key areas with bubble wrap and cardboard.

 Most airlines stipulate the following: